 In addition to the wide range of degrees available to students attending Goldsmiths full or part-time, we also provide a selection of distance learning programmes through our association with the University of London International Programmes.

-Staff at the University of London International Programmes deal with all student administration, including enquiries and application, registration and despatch of study materials.
+Staff at the University of London International Programmes deal with all student administration, including enquiries, applications, registration and despatch of study materials.